 intact) so Conductor can drive it.
 Even then, control stops at the gate β and read-only stays read-only.

 Conductor is supervisory awareness over a fleet of semi-autonomous workers that already emit an append-only trail.
-Claude Code is one adapter.
+Claude Code and Codex are adapters.
 Swap the adapter, keep the engine β grouping, status, and all three surfaces come free.

-~/.claude/projects transcripts; liveness from a live claude processevents.jsonl; derives wedged orders & drawdown, session PnL
+~/.claude/projects transcripts; liveness from a live claude process~/.codex/sessions transcripts plus session_index.jsonl; infers project context even when Codex starts from homeevents.jsonl; derives wedged orders & drawdown, session PnL

 A domain fits when it has all four: many units with intent Β· a trail that already exists Β· a liveness